ash-project/ash/documentation/topics/development/upgrading-to-3.0.md

 > ### :\* includes belongs_to attributes! {: .warning}
 >
 > The change to explicit accepts also included a change that defaults belongs_to attributes to `writable?: true` and `public?: true`.
-You may want to add `attribute_writable?: false` to your belongs_to relationships if you are adding `default_acceot :*` and don't currently have `attribute_writable?: true` on them currently.
+You may want to add `attribute_writable?: false` to your belongs_to relationships if you are adding `default_accept :*` and don't currently have `attribute_writable?: true` on them currently.

 ---